bjackman/locali-ci/CHAOS.md

 ## Bugs (high to low priority):

  - `--http-sockaddr=localhost:8080` still gives you a hostname-based URL.
- - Need some coordination between different processes, in case the user runs `limmat test` or something at the same time as `limmat watch`.
-It doesn't make sense to lock the whole database (what if they want to watch multiple repos at once?).
-So probably we should flock the `result.json` or something.
-This will also later be needed so we can implement pruning of the database to prevent it eating too much disk (we mustn't delete artifacts while tests could still be using them).
-There are some details to think through here but I'm too tired.
-Different levels of the problem:

-   [x] Avoid having concurrent runs of Limmat overwrite each other's outputs
-       making a mess.
-   [ ] Avoid `cache = "no_caching"` tests modifying the inputs of jobs that
-       depend on them when they get re-run.
-   [ ] Make a space for logic to prune the database based on size, without
-       worrying about deleting inputs of running jobs.

  - It's pretty slow on my work computer.
 Git performance is crippled by security monitoring on that computer, and the single-thread performance is very poor.
    But it doesn't seem like Limmat has to be slow.